 While the vanilla Google Home is an acquired taste in terms of design, both the Mini and Max are subtly attractive, and should fit into any surroundings without much concern.

-And lastly that Google Home Hub, unveiled in October 2018, and taking on the Amazon Echo Show directly.
+There's also the Google Home Hub, unveiled in October 2018, which takes on the Amazon Echo Show directly.
 It can show videos, the weather, recipes, music artwork and so much more, but it doesn't have a camera – so video calling is out of the question.

 Amazon Echo vs Google Home: smart features

 The smart features of the Google Home and Amazon Echo lines are broadly similar – speak to them, and you’ll be able to do anything from playing back music, having general knowledge questions answered, controlling smart home gear, and setting alarms and timers... and that's just scratching the surface of the Amazon Echo vs Google Home debate.